Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Features
 --------

+..
+Einrueckung so beibehalten, da sonst kaputt

 * Fully-fledged open source weather station.
 * Measures Temperature, Humidity, Air Pressure and Illuminance.
 * High Precision and Resolution

   * e.g. Air Pressure 0.012mbar and Temperature 0.01°C

 * Control over USB, Wi-Fi or with Raspberry Pi.
 * Modifiable with more buttons, more sensors and better software.